 - What value will this provide?

 From there, you can compile a bulleted list of what you plan to cover (aka the information you need to include in your video script).
 This is a bare-bones compilation of needs—not wants.
-Once you have these you can start to flesh out your narrative.
+Once you have these you can start to flesh out your narrative outline.

 Lack of story is the number one problem we see with brand videos.
-Stating one point after another makes a great outline for your video script—not a great story.
-While your brand video is meant to help you achieve a goal, it can only do that if you are engaging your audience.
+It is smart to start with an outline, but sometimes writers basically translate that outline to script form, forgetting to turn it into a story.
+Remember that your brand video is meant to help you achieve a specific goal, but it can only do that if you are engaging the viewer.
+Story is the secret to getting and keeping their attention.

 (Note: If you’re producing an explainer video or product spotlight, follow our guide for writing explainer video scripts, which takes a slightly different approach.)

-Focus on building a narrative arc in your script that builds interest and satiates the human need to know what happens next.
+At this stage, you want to focus on fleshing out an outline that features a narrative arc, one that builds interest and satiates the human need to know what happens next.

-Provide context: This is especially important for complex ideas or data.
-Statistics alone won’t land with your audience.
+- Provide context.
+This is especially important for complex ideas or data.
+Statistics alone won’t land with your viewer.
 They’re utility, not entirety.
 Your viewers require context to understand how such observations or data points play out in the real world.
 Don’t assume that they’ll know why that matters.
 Connect the dots and provide insight where necessary.

-Setup and payoff: This is the core of why stories are so satisfying.
+- Set up and payoff.
+This is the core of why stories are so satisfying.
 We want to know what happens and where the story goes next.
-There should be a strong takeaway so that your audience can feel invested.
+There should be a strong takeaway so that your viewer can feel invested.

 Do you want them to…